associationforsoftwaretesting/whose/content/en/docs/test-design/risk-prioritization.md

 ## A context where I used this skill:

 I used this during the test impact, when I created a list with identified and analyzed risk items.
-Each risk item get a priority \'assigned\' based on its risk exposure.
+Each risk item get a priority 'assigned' based on its risk exposure.
 Risk exposure is defined by the relationship of Probability and Impact What you need to do.

 * Consider what can go wrong that can influence the project